iwirsing/Module-1-Challenge/README.md

 - Set min width to 950px so the elements are not layed over on top of each other when the browser is reduced in size.

 ### Header:
-- Changed color of SEO to yellow for better contrast and increased readability.
 - Fixed missing id to make menu link work correctly.
 - Added :hover background color for the menu for increased readability.
-- Changed position of header to fixed for ease of navigation using the \<a> in the topics
+- Changed position of header to fixed for ease of navigation using the \<a> in the topics as the viewer explores the page.

 ### Section and Aside:
 - Changed div elements to semantic tags (header, nav, figure, section, article, aside, footer).